How to accept stock donations: Easy steps for nonprofits

 Once processed, your received shares can be immediately liquidated via your stock giving tool or routed to your brokerage if you prefer to hold them.
 Finally, send donors receipts for their gifts and messages of thanks!

-Benefits of this approach to stock gifts
+Benefits of a modern approach to accepting stock gifts

 Example process: Stock gifts in action